BBN-Q/PAPA.jl/README.md

 [![Build Status](https://travis-ci.com/BBN-Q/PAPA.jl.svg?branch=master)](https://travis-ci.com/BBN-Q/PAPA.jl)

 PAPA.jl is a Julia package used for bootstrapping the process matrix of a large quantum system from the descriptions of many smaller quantum systems.
-In particular, PAPA.jl takes the processes matrices for all pairs of qubits in a N-qubit system and bootstrapps to a process matrix for the full system.
+In particular, PAPA.jl takes the processes matrices for all pairs of qubits in a N-qubit system and bootstraps to a process matrix for the full system.
 It does so in a way that constrains the global process matrix based on __all__ the pairwise reconstructions with a non-linear least-squares method.

 ## Reference
 [arXiv](https://arxiv.org/abs/1902.10821)